-Text: Valenzano, et. al. The Speaker's Primer: LSU Custom Edition.
+Valenzano, et. al. The Speaker's Primer: LSU Custom Edition.
 Fountainhead Press, 2018.
+Other readings/videos to be posted on Moodle.

 Course Description/ Goals:

 CMST 2060 is a General Education Humanities Course designed to familiarize students with the study of public speaking.
 The act of public speaking is the culmination (and often the beginning) of a long process of critical dialogue between oneself, language, and the imagined responses of the audience.
 In other words, it takes being confident in who you are, what you want to say, how you are going to say it, who you want to say it to, and why you should say anything at all.
 Throughout the semester, students will be introduced to the fundamental concepts of public speaking.